HIV, Windows Registry Hive File (.hiv)

 Technical details of HIV files

 HIV files and the data inside are saved in a binary format.
-Different command prompts are can be used to either save hives in an HIV file or load a previously saved hive from an HIV file.
+Different command prompts can be used to either save hives in an HIV file or load a previously saved hive from an HIV file.
 Both actions, however, should be taken with caution.
 Any corruption of the registry caused by the HIV file (or due to an already corrupted HIV file) can have severe consequences for the Windows installation.
 Especially the setupreg.hiv should not be touched as it handles part of the Windows installer.

 More information about the HIV file format